A Complexity Hierarchy of Shuffles in Card-Based Protocols: Conclusion and Future Work

+In this paper, we introduced a hierarchy of shuffle operations in card-based cryptography and studied their relationships from both practical and theoretical viewpoints.
+In particular, we showed that certain shuffles cannot be realized using lower-level operations, establishing strict separations within the hierarchy.
+We also proposed a tuple-based representation for describing the shuffle complexity of card-based protocols.

-In this paper, we classified shuffles into several levels according to their implementation complexity.
-One possible future work is to find explicit criteria for determining whether a given set of permutations can be realized by shuffles in a particular level.
-Another interesting work is to derive formulas for the number of realizable permutation sets at each level for a given deck size $n$.
+Possible future work includes finding explicit criteria for determining whether a given set of permutations is realizable within a particular level of the hierarchy.
+Another interesting direction is to derive formulas for the number of realizable subsets at each level for a given number of cards.